Review and Update Your Business Insurance in Case Disaster Strikes

 - Planning and training employees for emergencies on the premises, such as fires and evacuations.

 - Having employees keep wallets and other personal items in a secure place.
-Keeping the business’ cash and other valuables in a safe.

 - Keeping office space in good physical condition.